 - There is no cure for Zika.
 Mosquito breeding source elimination and bite prevention is the only way to prevent the spread of this virus.

-- To see if you reside in a known Aedes infestation area, please click here.
+- To see if you reside in a known Aedes infestation area, please view the map at the bottom of this page.

 Mosquito Life Cycle